The National Map

 Federal Geospatial Liaisons work with other Federal agencies to develop and manage partnerships at the national and programmatic level to support development and use of National Geospatial Program products and services and the NSDI.

-USGS Geospatial Liaisons have been established for each State to engage and support State, local, Tribal, regional, Federal and other partners in improving timeliness, quality and accessibility of geospatial data for the community, The National Map and the NSDI.
-Liaisons are managed as three regional teams: Central Region, Eastern Region, and Western Region.
+The National Map Liaisons have been established for each State to engage and support State, local, Tribal, regional, Federal and other partners in improving timeliness, quality and accessibility of geospatial data for the community, The National Map and the NSDI.

 Click here to visit the Partnership Network website.